robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning/autumn-week-5-mentor-materials.md

 - Plan lots of opportunities to check learning
 - Make links to prior knowledge.

-Together, watch the video from this week's ECT self-study materials.
+Together, watch the video from this week’s ECT self-study materials.

 ### Supporting pupils to master challenging content (10 minutes)